Meadowlands Sports Complex: History

 The New York Jets moved to Giants Stadium on September 6, 1984, after playing at Shea Stadium for nearly 20 years.
 In their first game at the stadium on that day, the Jets lost 23–17 to the Pittsburgh Steelers in front of 70,564 fans.

 In 2007, construction began on a mega-mall, named Meadowlands Xanadu.
 Work came to a halt in 2009, and Triple Five, owners of the Mall of America, took over the project in 2011.
 The construction was not complete until 2019.

 The New Jersey Devils and Seton Hall Pirates left the complex when the Prudential Center was finished in 2007, followed by the New Jersey Nets, who moved there in 2010 to go to Prudential Center, then Brooklyn two years later, leaving the Izod Center devoid of a main tenant but free to host more concerts and events.
 Giants Stadium closed in at the end of the 2009 NFL season and demolition started immediately.
 In September 2010, MetLife Stadium, then known as New Meadowlands Stadium, opened for its first game.
 It was privately built and funded by the Jets and Giants.
 A commuter train line and a training center for the Giants also opened at the same time.
 MetLife bought the naming rights for the stadium and the entire complex in August 2011.

 Meadowlands Arena closed in April 2015 to the public after suffering the loss of its major tenants and economic losses from other events.
 Since then, the arena has been used for concert rehearsals and private video productions.
 The former arena box offices are used as a station for the NJSEA EMS and the former Winner's Club lounge restaurant is the quarters for the New Jersey State Police.

-MetLife Stadium will host matches during the 2026 FIFA World Cup.
-It will be the second time FIFA World Cup matches are played at the Meadowlands.
+MetLife Stadium will host matches during the 2026 FIFA World Cup, including the final; it will be the second time FIFA World Cup matches are played at the Meadowlands.
 Giants Stadium hosted matches during the 1994 FIFA World Cup.

 In addition to the three venues, the complex also hosts events in the MetLife Stadium parking lot.
 State Fair Meadowlands (formerly called the Meadowlands Fair, and not affiliated with the New Jersey State Fair held annually in Sussex County) began in 1986 and has been operated by State Fair of Belleville since 2003.
 The parking lot is also the home of a twice-weekly flea market, which is canceled when the parking spaces are needed for stadium events.

 The NJSEA hires in-house security and emergency medical services staff to serve the venues at the Sports Complex, including MetLife Stadium.
 Law enforcement is primarily provided by the New Jersey State Police Sports Complex Unit.

+The Meadowlands has been proposed as a potential location for a future casino in the event that voters approve a measure allowing it.